ComBEE-UW-Madison/2017-09-29-git-workshop/index.md

 This version of the git-novice lessons was modified from the original lessons [found here](http://swcarpentry.github.io/git-novice/) in order to each how to customize a template gh-pages / jekyll repository to make a personal webpage.
+Some other cool materials what include branches are [linked here](https://uw-madison-aci.github.io/20170830-git-novice/).

 The story to go with learning git locally is as follows: